mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 Danny:
 - Finished populating the patient tables and allowing the user to access information for individual prescriptions
+- Tomorrow: Work on prescriber tables and populating them with fields relevant to prescribers

 Kenny:
 - Researching on how to transform Figma design into frontend code.